jazzsequence/question-game/README.md

 composer setup-files
 ```

+You can remove generated files you don't want by running `composer clean-files`.

 For the best experience, you should install `jq` on your local machine.
 This can be installed on a Mac via Homebrew:

 ```bash